anmalkov/imcopy/README.md

 ## Installation and Usage

-To use micopy, follow the instructions in the Getting Started section.
+To use **micopy**, follow the instructions in the Getting Started section.

 ## Getting Started